zerodivide1/docker-tcl/README.md

 container so you will have a decent prompt at the command line.

 This is a fork of the original [Tcl 8.6 docker-tcl project by efrecon](https://github.com/efrecon/docker-tcl).
+In this fork, I've also included the [jq](https://stedolan.github.io/jq/) tool to assist when working with JSON payloads.

 # Building and Running